bbeniston/php-coding/coding-guidelines.md

 * Make sure the DBA/ORM of the framework handles the SQL Injection wisely.

+* Index the fields according to your search conditions.

 ## Website Hosting
 The developer should make sure s/he understand what s/he is doing in the hosting server provided by the client.

+Initially the code/db could be deployed to the staging server in AWS.
+But as soon as you get the hosting details from the client, the code and db should be moved to client's hosting.

 Few Hosting Services that could be suggested to the clients are:
 * AWS `(Much preffered)`